Rights groups urge Thailand to end project that sends prisoners to sea

 “We’ve found that ex-prisoners are not welcome in the Thai workforce so we’ve found a way to help them,” Labour Minister Surasak Karnjanarat told Reuters.

-A pilot program in Samut Sakhon province, west of the capital Bangkok, was currently employing 173 ex-prisoners to work on fishing boats, he added.
+A pilot programme in Samut Sakhon province, west of the capital Bangkok, was currently employing 173 ex-prisoners to work on fishing boats, he added.